niknar266/ScottishPowerTest/README.md

 * Adding and Uploading albums and pictures (if it were a real service) left the skeleton of this in codebase including a FAB (Non-functional) to add the album/photos
 *	Tests both unit and integration if I had more time.
 *	Caching image to save on more network calls.
+*   Autosizing text size to compensate for increased text size and small devices.

+Project was compiled with Android Studio 3.0 Beta 6 in case there is trouble comiling it.